Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 function doGet(e) {

-// Corresponds to the left file Form.html
+// Corresponds to the Form.html file on the left

 const htmlTemplate = HtmlService.createTemplateFromFile('Form');